 Hanover man charged after stabbing two people

-HANOVER BOROUGH, York County – Hanover Borough Police Department arrested a 25-year-old Brandon Lee Moorefield of Hanover for home invasion and assault that sent two people to the hospital on Saturday.
+HANOVER BOROUGH, York County – Hanover Borough Police Department arrested 25-year-old Brandon Lee Moorefield of Hanover for home invasion and assault that sent two people to the hospital on Saturday.

 Police say they were called to the first block of College Avenue just before 4:30 a.m., on Saturday for a disturbance.